troyraen/iso/scripts/README.md

-# To strip history.data files of all non-essential columns:
+# To copy history.data files stripped of all non-essential columns:
 Check file paths in hdat_clean.sh.
 Then run that file.
 It takes a cboost value as input, finds history.data files in specified directory,